 Consumer Invoicing (Sweden)

 Invoices to consumers in Sweden can be delivered through Maventa as e-invoices to the consumer’s online bank, digital mail solutions such as Kivra and Billo, or via email and print.
-Distribution to online banks, Kivra and Billo is managed by our partner InConx AB (formerly Compello), which serves as the Certified Technical Distributor (CTD), while fallback channels, email and print, are handled directly by Maventa.
+Distribution to online banks, Kivra and Billo is managed by Maventa’s partner InConx AB (formerly Compello), which serves as the Certified Technical Distributor (CTD), while fallback channels, email and print, are handled directly by Maventa.

 Activation of the B2C e-invoicing solution